rgruyters/vim/README.md

     git clone --recursive https://github.com/rgruyters/vim.git ~/.vim

-Next is to create a <tt>.vimrc</tt> in your home folder that loads all the settings.
+Next is to create a `.vimrc` in your home folder that loads all the settings.

     echo "source ~/.vim/dot.vimrc" > ~/.vimrc

 *NOTE*: This will override your owm configuration file.

+Or you can copy the settings into your current file.